-Our objective is to improve the body contour.
+Our objective is to improve body contours.
 However, we cannot change the nature of the skin.
-We want to establish more aesthetic proportions between the areas of the body and, therefore, give the body a better overall harmony.
+We want to establish more aesthetic proportions between the areas of the body and give the body a better overall harmony.
 We also want to improve the appearance both in and out of clothing.

 After surgery, you will have a moderate amount of drainage from the liposuction incisions.
-You will need to rest for the first 2 or 3 days, but most people are up and about shortly after Virginia liposuction surgery.
+You will need to rest for the first 2-3 days, but most people are up and about shortly after Virginia liposuction surgery.
 We generally recommend our patients take 5-7 days off from work.
-Heavy lifting and exercising should be avoided in the first 2 weeks.
+Heavy lifting and exercising should be avoided for the first 2 weeks.
 Your body will tell you when you are ready to get back into your regular exercise routine.
 You will need to wear support garments for approximately 4-6 weeks after liposuction surgery.
 This helps the skin attach to the underlying tissues after liposuction and reduces the chance of fluid collection under the skin.
-During this interval, you can remove the garment to shower, and rest your skin for short periods.
+During this interval, you can remove the garment to shower and rest your skin for short periods.
 There will be some numbness associated with the liposuction surgery.
 This numbness usually persists for about 4-6 weeks.
 Minor lumps and irregularities are common after Virginia liposuction.
-These irregularities are related to fluid accumulated in the subcutaneous fatty-layer of the skin, or the trauma associated with liposuction.
-Irregularities even out after the first 2 or 3 weeks post surgery.
+These irregularities are related to fluid accumulated in the subcutaneous fatty layer of the skin or the trauma associated with liposuction.
+Irregularities even out after the first 2-3 weeks post-surgery.
 Minor asymmetry between the two sides of the body can be seen after Virginia liposuction.
-This, too, is related to accumulations of fluid or trauma related to the operation.
-These asymmetries usually resolve within 2 or 3 weeks after liposuction.
+This, too, is related to accumulations of fluid or trauma pertaining to the operation.
+These asymmetries usually resolve within 2-3 weeks after liposuction.

 Not usually.
 However, this is still the most common aesthetic complication of liposuction.
 It seems to occur more in people with poor skin tone and patients who have cellulite.
 One way to avoid waviness and irregularities is for the doctor to use very small gauge cannulas and to take his time removing the fat.
 Even when everything is done right, there is still a chance that you may develop some irregularity.
 If this does occur, we can usually fix this problem in a touch-up procedure.
 This touch-up procedure is done approximately 3 months after the initial liposuction.